BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 This format has been great, even for a project as big as ours.
 It's flexible: you can now store library versions, but plugin versions as well, and even just plain versions, which you can get from your custom plugin later on!

-And it's a standard format, so it works out-of-the-box with tools like Renovate or Android Studio.
+And it's a standard format, so it works out of the box with tools like Renovate or Android Studio.

 ```groovy
 dependencies {